prashantpathakji/My_Projects./README.md

 # My_Projects.
-In this repository, I have projects.
+In this repository, I have these projects.
 (1).
 Used cars price prediction (2).
 Customer Churn Analysis